ChiragSP42/fundica-application-form-completion/README.md

 ## Overview

-The Application Form Automation System is an enterprise-grade solution that automates the process of filling out complex application forms by intelligently extracting information from uploaded documents and combining it with templates using AI-powered language models.
+The Application Form Automation System is a POC solution that automates the process of filling out complex application forms by intelligently extracting information from uploaded documents and combining it with templates using AI-powered language models.

 The system orchestrates multiple AWS Lambda functions, Knowledge Bases (powered by Bedrock), and LLMs to extract, process, contextualize, and synthesize information to generate completed application forms with minimal manual intervention.